signature-opensource/CK-Configuration/CK.Object.Transform/README.md

   `GroupPredicateConfiguration` with its `All`, `Any` and `AtLeast` configuration.
 - The default composite field name is "Transforms" (instead of "Predicates").
 - Transform has no equivalent of `AlwaysTruePredicateConfiguration` and `AlwaysFalsePredicateConfiguration`.
-- The [ITransformEvaluationHook](Hooks/ITransformEvaluationHook.cs) methods have different signatures that enable propagation of the evaluation exception up to the transformation root.
+- The [TransformHookContext](Hooks/TransformHookContext.cs) methods have different signatures that enable propagation of the evaluation exception up to the transformation root.

 Transform functions have no defined behavior regarding the input object type.
 Mismatches can trigger an `ArgumentException` to be thrown, can return an exception as the transformation result (or any other special object).
-This is up to the concrete transformations to choose one or more pattern.
+This is up to the concrete transformations to choose one (or more?) pattern.

-However, one can consider that constraints (among them the object's type) on the input object should always be satisfied and that when they are not, simply throwing an exception is not a bad pattern.
+However, one can consider that constraints (among them the object's type) on the input object should always be satisfied and that when they are not, simply throwing an exception is not a bad pattern: this should never occur.

+However, instead of throwing, simply returning the exception is also possible.
+Beacause there's little chance that exceptions be valid input type, a returned exception is an error.
+Actually the `TransformHookContext` handles this and let any exception bubbles up to the root.